raspberrypilearning/morse-code-virtual-radio/WORKSHEET.md

 Next is an `if` statement.
 There are two conditions upon which we need to act here.

 1. First is when there is something in the `buffer` and the gap of silence is big enough to mean a new letter.
 We're hard coding the value of `1.5` seconds for this.
 If this happens we know we're in a new word so we set the `new_word` variable to `True`.
 The line `bit_string = "".join(buffer)` is taking the dots and dashes in the `buffer` list and turning them into a single string that might be something like `.-..`.
-We can then see if that matches the key in of our Morse translation dictionary using the `try_decode` function.
+We can then see if that matches a key in the Morse translation dictionary via the `try_decode` function.
 The `try_decode` function has code in it to display the result.
 We then empty the buffer ready for the next word with `del buffer[:]`.
 If we didn't do this the buffer would just get bigger and bigger and would never match any letters in the `morse_lookup.py` dictionary.

 1. The second conditions is when the gap of silence has increased to `4.5` seconds.
 Remember a rule of Morse is that the gap of silence for a new word has to be three times the length that means a new letter: `1.5 x 3 = 4.5`.
 So here we just set `new_word` to False (so that the else if condition no longer succeeds) and then put down a space character.